Update: Dade City’s Wild Things Closed and Ordered to Pay PETA Nearly $400,000 in Fees After PETA Court Victory

 The Stearnses’ legal troubles aren’t over.
-Following a PETA complaint, the Florida Department of Agriculture and Consumer Services filed its own lawsuit, alleging that DCWT operators Kathy, Kenny, and Randy Stearns siphoned tens of thousands of dollars from their nonprofit to cover their personal expenses, and Kathy Stearns is facing two felony charges related to this scheme.
+Following a PETA complaint, the Florida Department of Agriculture and Consumer Services filed its own lawsuit, alleging that DCWT operators Kathy, Kenny, and Randy Stearns siphoned tens of thousands of dollars from their nonprofit to cover their personal expenses, and Kathy Stearns pleaded guilty to two felony charges related to this scheme.
 After a ruling from the U.S. Department of Agriculture, which sued the facility after years of federal animal welfare violations, DCWT was ordered to pay a $16,000 fine and its exhibitor’s license was suspended for 90 days.

 In 2015 and 2016, a PETA eyewitness worked and volunteered at Dade City’s Wild Things (DCWT), a roadside zoo in Dade City, Florida, and documented abusive handling, stressed and sickly animals, and a callous disregard for animals’ welfare.
 DCWT is a tiger cub-breeding mill.
 It removes the helpless infants from their mothers within hours or days of birth so that they can be hand-reared and get “used to” public handling.
 DCWT shamelessly—and apparently fraudulently—misleads the public about its exploitative operation.